gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

         layout(location = 2) in vec3 a_normal;
         layout(location = 3) in vec4 a_color;

     Sets the locations of the 4 attributes.

+    You can also still do it the WebGL1 way by calling `gl.bindAttribLocation` before calling `gl.linkProgram`.

+    For example:

+        gl.bindAttribLocation(someProgram, 0, "a_position");
+        gl.bindAttribLocation(someProgram, 1, "a_texcoord");
+        gl.bindAttribLocation(someProgram, 2, "a_normal");
+        gl.bindAttribLocation(someProgram, 3, "a_color");

     This means you can force them to be comptible across multiple shader programs.
 If one program doesn't need all attributes the attributes they do need will still be assigned to the same locations